-This button, when activated, displays a popup window consisting of the following buttons: Oldest to Newest, Newest to Oldest, Title, Date Created, Date Edited and Default.
-The current sort method will be selected in the list.
-At the bottom of the list, you will find the Dismiss Context Menu button.
-Activate this button to close the popup window.
+This button, when activated, displays a popup window consisting of the following buttons: Group by Date, Default, On and Off.
+The current Group By method will be selected in the list.
+At the bottom of the list, you will find the "Dismiss context menu" button.
+Activate this button to close the popup window without making any changes.